jp-ryuji/go-arch-patterns/docs/er-diagram.md

 Key characteristics of this system:

 - **SaaS Platform**: Multi-tenant architecture where each tenant is a separate car rental company
-- **Polymorphic Association**: Renter can be either a Company or an Individual (demonstrated through the Renter entity)
+- **Class Table Inheritance**: Renter is implemented using Class Table Inheritance pattern where Company and Individual are specialized types of Renter
 - **Many-to-Many Association**: Rental and Option entities are connected through the RentalOption entity, with a composite unique index applied to RentalID and OptionID to ensure that the same option cannot be attached to a rental more than once

 > **Note**: For simplicity, common columns such as `ID`, `CreatedAt`, and `UpdatedAt` have been omitted from the diagram below.
-Additionally, the explicit associations with the Tenant entity have been removed, though in the actual implementation all entities are associated with a Tenant in a multi-tenant architecture.
+> **Note**: The explicit associations with the Tenant entity have been removed, though in the actual implementation all entities are associated with a Tenant in a multi-tenant architecture.

 ```mermaid
 erDiagram
     Company ||--o{ Renter : "can be"
     Individual ||--o{ Renter : "can be"
     Car ||--o{ Rental : has
     Renter ||--o{ Rental : has
     Option ||--o{ RentalOption : has
     Rental ||--o{ RentalOption : has